Significant-Gravitas/AutoGPT/autogpts/autogpt/README.md

 &ensp;|&ensp;
 [🚀 **Contributing**](../../CONTRIBUTING.md)

-AutoGPT is an experimental open-source application showcasing the capabilities of the GPT-4 language model.
+AutoGPT is an experimental open-source application showcasing the capabilities of modern Large Language Models.
 This program, driven by GPT-4, chains together LLM "thoughts", to autonomously achieve whatever goal you set.
 As one of the first examples of GPT-4 running fully autonomously, AutoGPT pushes the boundaries of what is possible with AI.

 <h2 align="center"> Demo April 16th 2023 </h2>